Displacement energy of unit disk cotangent bundles: Introduction

+\begin{rem} Although \cite{Albers-Mazzucchelli} is working on domains in Euclidean space, most arguments in the proof of Theorem 1.2 \cite{Albers-Mazzucchelli} work on general compact Riemannian manifolds with no change, at least when the potential function (which is denoted by $V$ in \cite{Albers-Mazzucchelli}) is constant.
+The only place we have to slightly change is the proof of Proposition 2.2 \cite{Albers-Mazzucchelli}.
+More precisely, the formula (2.32) in \cite{Albers-Mazzucchelli} should be replaced with the following formula:

+$R$ denotes the curvature tensor, and the other symbols are same as in \cite{Albers-Mazzucchelli}.
+The last term does not appear in the flat case.
+However, it is uniformly bounded on $\ep$, since $\|\dot{\Gamma}_\ep \|_{L^\infty}$ is bounded (see pp. 3295 in \cite{Albers-Mazzucchelli}), and $\|\Psi_\ep \|_{L^\infty}$ and $\tau_\ep^{-1}$ are bounded by the assumption.
+Thus this new term does not violate the proof in \cite{Albers-Mazzucchelli}. \end{rem}

-By proposition \ref{prop:billiard}, theorem \ref{mainthm} implies the following corollary:
+By Proposition \ref{prop:billiard}, Theorem \ref{mainthm} implies the following corollary:

-\begin{cor} Let $M$ be a $n$-dimensional compact Riemannian manifold with nonempty boundary.
-Then, there exists a periodic billiard trajectory on $M$ with at most $n+1$ bounce times and its length is less than or equal to $\const_n r(\interior M)$. \end{cor}
+\begin{cor} Let $N$ be a $n$-dimensional compact Riemannian manifold with nonempty boundary.
+Then, there exists a periodic billiard trajectory on $N$ with at most $n+1$ bounce times and of length not greater than $\const_n \max_{x \in N} \dist(x, \partial N)$. \end{cor}

-In \cite{Irie}, the above corollary is proved (by quite different methods) when $M$ is a domain in the Euclidean space.
+In \cite{Irie}, Corollary \ref{cor:billiard} is proved when $N$ is a bounded domain in Euclidean space.
+This result improves a result of Viterbo on short periodic billiard trajectory (Theorem 4.1 in \cite{Viterbo}).
+See also \cite{AO} for relevant results.